LOADING ...

 we was $50 and had to pick up the garbage in the snow, but thats not

-what I came to you about.
+I came to tell you about.

-to talk about the draft.
+Came to talk the draft.

 I looked and felt my when I went in that morning. `Cause I wanted to

-me a piece of paper, said, "Kid, see the phsychiatrist, 604."
+me a of paper, said, "Kid, see the phsychiatrist, room 604."

 And I up there, I said, "Shrink, I want to kill.
 I mean, I wanna, I